ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ## Troubleshooting

-This section shows the most common errors and shows possible resolutions.
+This section provides an overview of the most common errors you could encounter along with possible resolutions.

 ### Missing device